rohanmane21/azure-app/README.md

 <h2>Core Azure Services</h2>
 <b>Azure App Service :</b><br><p align="justify"><br>Azure App Service is a fully managed platform-as-a-service (PaaS) offering provided by Microsoft Azure.
 It enables developers to build, deploy, and scale web apps and APIs quickly without managing the underlying infrastructure.
 Azure App Service supports multiple programming languages, frameworks, and operating systems, providing a flexible and scalable environment for hosting various types of applications.</p>
 <b>Azure Storage Account(Blob Storage) :</b><br><p align="justify">Azure Blob Storage is a cloud-based object storage service provided by Microsoft Azure.
 It is part of the Azure Storage services suite, offering scalable and secure storage for a variety of data types, including text and binary data such as images, videos, documents, and more.
 Azure Blob Storage is widely used for storing and managing unstructured data in the cloud.</p>
-<h2>Azure AI Computer Vision Service</h2>
+<h2>Azure AI Services</h2>
-<b>Azure AI Compuetr Vision Service :</b><br><br><p align="justify">Azure offers an AI-powered Computer Vision service that enables developers to integrate computer vision capabilities into their applications without the need for extensive expertise in machine learning or computer vision algorithms.</p>
+<b>Azure AI Bot Service :</b><br><br><p align="justify">Azure offers an AI-powered Computer Vision service that enables developers to integrate computer vision capabilities into their applications without the need for extensive expertise in machine learning or computer vision algorithms.</p>
+<b>Azure AI Computer Vision Service :</b><br><br><p align="justify">The Azure Bot Service is built on top of the Microsoft Bot Framework, which is a set of tools, SDKs (Software Development Kits), and services for building and connecting intelligent bots.
+The Bot Framework provides the foundation for creating bots that can interact with users across multiple channels, such as Microsoft Teams, Skype, Slack, and more.</p>
 <h2>Project Flow</h2>
 <p align="justify">
     <li><b>Step 1:</b> User Uploads an Image:</li>